/media/Chicken Nutrition and Why Chicken is a Winner_healthtoday.jpg

 Chicken is an excellent protein source.
 Chicken breasts are typically lean and have the highest protein content, or 31 g protein per 100 g cooked chicken breast, of any chicken cut.
 This protein boost is especially beneficial for a number of reasons and for specific groups:

-1. Gym goers
+Gym goers

-1. The elderly
+The elderly

-Older adults generally have lower dietary protein intake, which can impair physical function (44).
+Older adults generally have lower dietary protein intake, which can impair physical function (4).
 Regularly consuming chicken is an easy way to increase protein intake and maintain lean muscle mass.

 Another bonus is how easy this soft meat is for elders to eat.
-Many elders have problems chewing or swallowing, so chicken meat is a perfect nutrient source (55).
+Many elders have problems chewing or swallowing, so chicken meat is a perfect nutrient source (5).

-1. Protein for bone strength
+Protein for bone strength

 Eating more chicken can improve bone strength in a number of ways.
-Firstly, higher dietary protein intake has been moderately associated with protecting bone mineral density in the lower spine (66).
-Adequate protein intake can also increase the absorption rate of calcium (7788).
+Firstly, higher dietary protein intake has been moderately associated with protecting bone mineral density in the lower spine (6).
+Adequate protein intake can also increase the absorption rate of calcium (7, 8).

-1. People with heart disease
+People with heart disease

 Chicken is a better protein option for improving cardiovascular health because it is a lean protein.
-It also has less saturated fat than other red meat like beef or pork (991010).
+It also has less saturated fat than other red meat like beef or pork (9, 10).

-Chicken for a zero carb option
+Chicken for a zero-carb option

 If you're a carb watcher, you’ll be happy to know that chicken is an excellent choice.
 A 3.5 oz (100 g) of boneless, skinless chicken breast contains almost zero carbs.
 This makes it an excellent option for low-carb diets like keto.

 However, how you cook chicken can affect its carb content.
-For example, frying chicken or breading it can add a lot of carbs.
+For example, frying chicken or breading can add a lot of carbs.
 Grilled, baked, or boiled chicken are low-carb options.

 Is chicken fat good or bad?